Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple retrieval tool with one parameter and no output schema, the description covers purpose, usage context, and return value completely.
-No gaps.
+For a simple tool with one parameter and no output schema, the description is complete: it explains purpose, usage sequence, and return content.
+No additional information needed.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.